underlines/awesome-ml/llm-tools.md

 - [openperplex](https://github.com/YassKhazzan/openperplex_backend_os) Perplexity inspired AI search using Cohere semantic chunking, Jina Rerankers and serper web search results API
 - [OpenSearch](https://github.com/supermemoryai/opensearch-ai) searchGTP / perplexity clone but personalized for you
 - [rag](https://github.com/neuml/rag) NeuML RAG supporting Vector and Graph retrieval backed by txtai and supporting docker and pip deployment
+- [RAGBuilder](https://github.com/kruxai/ragbuilder) automatically optimize hyperparameters of your RAG like chunking strategy details and other configurations and test against a test dataset to identify the best performing parameters for your data
+- [fastRAG](https://github.com/IntelLabs/fastRAG) build and explore efficient RAG methods and techniques with a focus on research using haystack compatible components

 ## Browser Extensions